My Journey Starting My Juice Bar

 Part of my reasoning at the time was, financial, and the fact that I thought that having a truck would give us more access to people and flexibility.

-Although, the truck was extremely successful by juice truck standard.
-In the grand scheme of things, it had a lot of limitations.
+Although the truck was extremely successful by juice truck standards, in the grand scheme of things, it had a lot of limitations.

-I learned that even though we were able to sell out of nearly everything on the truck most days of the week, we would still never make enough money with this truck to open a store in a reasonable time or make.
+I learned that even though we were able to sell out of nearly everything on the truck most days of the week, we would still never make enough money with this truck to open a store in a reasonable time.
 We also would never make enough money to feel that having this single vehicle alone was truly worth our time.

-The parking tickets that cost nearly $600 a month
+The parking tickets were costing me nearly $600 a month

 I realized, that for the amount we were investing in monthly operating costs for the truck I could rent a really nice storefront.